nolanjannotta/nolanj_me/ssh-server/markdown/index.md

 ⊚ ABOUT

 Hello there!
 I'm Nolan, I like to make things both digital and physical.
 I'm a self taught programmer who loves learning and experimenting.
-Very eager to contribute to the world in anyway I can.

 Some of my interests include blockchain, coding, terminal apps, generative art, AI, minimal design, jazz, metal working etc.